Bigfork Whitewater Festival on the Wild Mile | Bigfork, Montana

 Bigfork is located on a bay of Flathead Lake where the Swan River feeds into the lake.
 There is a mile of river called the “Wild Mile” which flows from above Bigfork to the bay with enough force to generate electricity courtesy of the electric plant located just before the village and the bay.
 The “Wild Mile” typically has class IV and V rapids this time of year and is home to the Whitewater Festival, an international kayaking event.

 Bigfork’s Whitewater Festival is unique in that it is one of the few whitewater competitions that is in a location easy to get to and to watch.
-An old forest service road which is now public access, borders the wild mile.
+An old forest service road which is now public access called the Bigfork Nature Trail, borders the wild mile.
 There are numerous vantage points to get to a spot to watch the kayakers on the race course.
 At the base of the electric plant there is a hole which makes for the “rodeo” spot where the kayakers do their tricks for points.